felixgontier/dcase-2022-preprocessing/README.md

 # Pre-processing tools for the DCASE 2022 task 6-A

-This repository contains data pre-processing tools used in the baseline.
+This repository contains the data pre-processing tools used in the baseline.
+These tools are already included in the [baseline repository](https://github.com/felixgontier/dcase-2022-baseline).

 ## Setup